 - You already know which probe should be run for the adapter and you do not need the automatic dispatching mechanism to select the probe (for example if the trigger CI is the probe gateway). - The automatic probe selection might fail.
 This can happen in the following situations: - A trigger CI does not have a related node (such as the network CIT) - A trigger CI's node has multiple IPs, each belonging to a different probe.

-To resolve these issues, you can specify which probe to use with the adapter as follows:
+To manually specify which probe to use with the adapter: